ravishkumar13/digital-ocean/README.md

 # digital-ocean
-This is at avery early stage and will be evolving this into a good resource to manage DO serves through python scripts.
+This is at a very early stage and will be evolving this into a good resource to manage DO serves through python scripts.